physimals/asl-docs/basil.rst

    files, particulary designed to cope with the complex strcuture of interleaved lable and control images combined with muliple post-labeling delays.
+ - ``TOAST`` - A special version of BASIL optimised for Turbo-QUASAR ASL data, includes model-based analyses, calibration, and MT effects correction.

 Further Reading
 ============